kajin04/ECSE275_Group1/README.md

 - Expand the system to handle uneven terrains or dynamic obstacles in real-world applications.
 - Optimize communication protocols for large-scale multi-robot systems to reduce latency and improve data-sharing efficiency.

-In summary, the project met its primary goals, laying a solid foundation for further exploration and improvement in collaborative multi-robot systems.
+In summary, the project met its primary goals, laying a solid foundation for further exploration and improvement in collaborative multi-robot systems by successfully demonstrating the feasibility and effectiveness of multi-agent robotic systems operating in dynamic environments.
+The integration of visual servoing, potential field navigation, and real-time collision avoidance enabled these robots to dynamically adjust their paths and achieve their goals, even in the presence of obstacles and changing conditions.

+The practical applications of this system extend to scenarios requiring adaptability and precision.
+For example, it could transform operations in chaotic warehouses where paths to items are constantly obstructed by moving people, equipment, and inventory.
+The ability to react dynamically to these changes while maintaining a focus on predefined goals can significantly enhance efficiency and safety.
+Similarly, this technology has potential in rescue operations, where pre-planned routes are often infeasible, and rapid reactivity to new obstacles and conditions is critical to success.

+These implementations highlight the project’s versatility and the broader impact autonomous systems can have across industries.
+By addressing challenges inherent in unstructured and unpredictable environments, this work underscores the value of multi-agent robotics in advancing automation and assisting with critical tasks in real-world applications.